I

 The scientific name for the Irukandji jellyfish is Carukia barnesi.
 This species was first discovered in the late 19th century, and it is still one of the most mysterious creatures of the sea.

-It was named after an aboriginal Australian tribe called the Irukandji, which was known to have a deep understanding of the ocean and its dangers.
-And the latter part of the scientific name, barnesi, comes from Dr. Jack Barnes, who discovered this species.
+It was named after an Aboriginal Australian tribe called the Irukandji, which was known to have a deep understanding of the ocean and its dangers.
+The latter part of the scientific name, barnesi, comes from Dr. Jack Barnes, who discovered this species.
 Barnes discovered this organism by purposefully stinging himself, his 9-year-old son, and the lifeguard with the jellyfish.
 Although this may seem crazy, the reason he did so was to find the culprit of the Irukandji syndrome.
 The Irukandji syndrome is what happens when you are stung by this particular jellyfish.
-Needless to say, he definitely found the culprit of this condition!
+Needless to say, he definitely found the culprit of this condition.
 Thankfully, all three survived the ordeal.

 Irukandji jellyfish